nuhil/javascript-handbook/README.md

     return a + b;
 }
 ```
 > In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
+Also,can be dynamically created, destroyed, passed to a function, returned as a value, and have all the rights as other variables.

 ### Functions in ES6